Budapest: Economy

 Budapest has notable innovation capabilities as a technology and start-up hub.
-Many start-ups are headquartered and begin their business in the city, some of the best known examples are Prezi, LogMeIn or NNG.
-Budapest is the highest ranked Central and Eastern European city on Innovation Cities' Top 100 index.
-A good indicator of the city's potential for innovation and research also, is that the European Institute of Innovation and Technology chose Budapest for its headquarters, along with the UN, which Regional Representation for Central Europe office is in the city, responsible for UN operations in seven countries.
+Many start-ups are headquartered and begin their business in the city.
+Some of the best known examples are Prezi, LogMeIn and NNG.
+Budapest is the highest ranked Central and Eastern European city in the Innovation Cities' Top 100 index.
+A good indicator of the city's potential for innovation and research, is that the European Institute of Innovation and Technology chose Budapest for its headquarters, along with the UN, whose Regional Representation for Central Europe office is in the city, responsible for UN operations in seven countries.
 Moreover, the global aspect of the city's research activity is shown through the establishment of the European Chinese Research Institute in the city.
-Other important sectors include also, as natural science research, information technology and medical research, non-profit institutions, and universities.
-The leading business schools and universities in Budapest, the Budapest Business School, the CEU Business School and Corvinus University of Budapest offers a whole range of courses in economics, finance and management in English, French, German and Hungarian.
-The unemployment rate is far the lowest in Budapest within Hungary, it was 2.7%, besides the many thousands of employed foreign citizens.
+Other important sectors also include, natural science research, information technology and medical research, non-profit institutions, and universities.
+The leading business schools and universities in Budapest, the Budapest Business School, the CEU Business School and Corvinus University of Budapest offer a whole range of courses in economics, finance and management in English, French, German and Hungarian.
+The unemployment rate in Budapest is by far the lowest within Hungary.
+It was 2.7%, with many thousands of employed foreign citizens.

-Budapest is among the 25 most visited cities in the world, the city welcoming more than 4.4 million international visitors each year, therefore the traditional and the congress tourism industry also deserve a mention, it contributes greatly to the city's economy.
-The capital being home to many convention centres and thousands of restaurants, bars, coffee houses and party places, besides the full assortment of hotels.
-In restaurants offerings can be found of the highest quality Michelin-starred restaurants, like Onyx, Costes, Tanti or Borkonyha.
+Budapest is among the 25 most visited cities in the world, welcoming more than 4.4 million international visitors each year, therefore the traditional and the congress tourism industry also deserve a mention, as they contribute greatly to the city's economy.
+The capital is home to many convention centres and there are thousands of restaurants, bars, coffee houses and party places, besides a full range of hotels.
+As regards restaurants, examples can be found of the highest quality Michelin-starred restaurants, such as Onyx, Costes, Tanti and Borkonyha.
 The city ranked as the most liveable city in Central and Eastern Europe on EIU's quality of life index in 2010.